The 50th Anniversary of The Godfather

 The reason for the necessity of these innovations links back to the style of filming employed.
 Unlike other films, quick cuts were not used to conceal violence.
 Still shots tightly focused on the gore, eliciting a highly visceral reaction from the audience.
 Take, for example, the scene in which Michael Corleone takes revenge on a rival Mafia member and the police captain.

-Towards the end of the film, when Casino owner Moe Green is shot through his eyeglasses, special lenses were made to create as realistic an effect as possible.
-This was accomplished by lining the temple of the eyeglass with two tiny tubes which threaded behind the actor’s body.
-The first tube was filled with a BB-sized ball bearing that, when filled with compressed air, would shoot the ball bearing out into the glasses, cracking the lens.
+Towards the end of the film, when Casino owner Moe Green is shot through his eyeglasses, special lenses are made to create as realistic an effect as possible.
+This was accomplished by lining the temple of the eyeglass with two tiny tubes that threaded behind the actor’s body.
+The first tube was filled with a BB-sized ball bearing that when filled with compressed air, would shoot the ball bearing out into the glasses, cracking the lens.
 The second tube was then filled with syrupy red liquid, finishing the effect with a geyser of fake blood.
 Flowers had admitted to previously trying something similar in other films, but the effect was unsuccessful till The Godfather.

 While these senses required finesse and nuance, they were not the most aggressive.
 Arguably, the most violent scene takes place when Sonny Corleone is gunned down outside a toll booth.
-The scene required hundreds of squibs placed not only on Caan’s character, but also drilled into the car and toll booth.
+The scene required hundreds of squibs placed not only on Caan’s character but also drilled into the car and toll booth.
 The wires were then threaded down Caan’s pants, which is why you never see Sonny’s feet in the film’s final edits.
 This scene was completed in one take and cost over $100,000 to produce—$708,000 in 2022 dollars.

 Editing The Godfather